ttamayo/CS205_Redfield/README.md

 We also precomputed the transition matrices <a href="https://www.codecogs.com/eqnedit.php?latex=V" target="_blank"><img src="https://latex.codecogs.com/gif.latex?V" title="V" /></a> and implemented matrix transpose operations implictly by using the proper indexing in matrix multiplications.
 Furthermore we stored as many intermediate results as possible, such as the <a href="https://www.codecogs.com/eqnedit.php?latex=V^\dagger&space;V" target="_blank"><img src="https://latex.codecogs.com/gif.latex?V^\dagger&space;V" title="V^\dagger V" /></a> term in the Lindblad operator, to avoid unnecessary computations.

-However, due to the inaccurate Euler integration we were also forced to go to a 4th order Runge-Kutta integrator to maintain a reasonable level of accuracy in our calculations.
+However, due to the inaccurate Euler integration we were also forced to go to a 4th order Runge-Kutta integrator to maintain a reasonable level of accuracy in our calculations (4th order vs. Euler's 1st order).
 The 4th order Runge-Kutta integrator requires the calculation of four density matrix updated per integration step, but this additional computational cost was compensated by the implemented optimizations.
 The figure below shows the behavior of the 4th order Runge-Kutta integrator over time.
 We observe, as expected, that the peak height of the initial site is preserved during the simulation.

 <center>